Semantic Relations and Deep Learning

+\newcite{Miwa2014} were the first to propose table-filling for relation classification . \newcite{Gupta2016} reframe this method as a deep-learning problem.
+It is the same task: fill a word$\times$word table which corresponds to sentence $s~=~\text{<}w_1, \ldots, w_n\text{>}$.
+The cells on the diagonal, $(w_i,w_i)$, will be assigned the entity mention span and type labels.
+A ``regular'' cell $(w_i, w_j), i \ne j$, may be assigned a relation label if $w_i$ and $w_j$ correspond to the head of an entity mention.
+To perform this labelling, \citeauthor{Gupta2016} choose an ordering of the cells in the table, and process them sequentially with a context-aware bidirectional RNN.

-\newcite{Miwa2016} propose a deep-learning architecture for relation extraction ; it uses bidirectional LSTM-RNNs to encode the word sequence and the dependency tree . \citeauthor{Miwa2016} pretrain the entity identification model and then the relation extraction model with scheduled sampling.
+\newcite{Miwa2016} propose a deep-learning architecture for relation extraction ; bidirectional LSTM-RNNs encode the word sequence and the dependency tree . \citeauthor{Miwa2016} pretrain the entity identification model and then the relation extraction model with scheduled sampling.
 Such sampling replaces, with certain probability, predicted entity labels with gold-standard labels.
 The labels predicted for entity identification guide the selection of candidates for relation classification .
 The entities' heads are detected using the L and U tags, and the candidate pairs for relation classification are made from these head words.
 Compared to \posscite{Li2014} joint model which gives the ACE04 and ACE05 data to a structured perceptron, \citeauthor{Miwa2016}'s model has better recall and F-score, while the structured perceptron gives higher precision.
-Compared to CNNs on the SemEval-2010 Task 8 data \cite{Santos2015,Xu2015}, the use of bidirectional RNNs with long short-term memory units (BiLSTM-RNNs ) for encoding the word sequence and the dependency relations gives a higher macro F1-score.
+Compared to CNNs on the SemEval-2010 Task 8 data \cite{Santos2015,Xu2015}, there is a higher macro F1-score if bidirectional RNNs are used with long short-term memory units (BiLSTM-RNNs ) to encode the word sequence and the dependency relations .

-\newcite{Zheng2017} adopted a tagging scheme, similar to that in \cite{Li2014}, for joint argument identification and relation extraction .
-Inspired by named entity tagging, which also must identify sequences of various lengths, \citeauthor{Zheng2017} combined an expanded set of span indicators (BIESO: Begin, Inside, End, Single, Other) with the target relations and numerals which indicated the first or the second argument of the relation.
-Figure \ref{fig:zheng2017model} depicts the joint entity and relation extraction model.

-\newcite{Zeng2018} proposed an \e{end2end} neural model.
-An encoder transforms a given sentence into a fixed-length semantic vector.
-The vector is then decoded into one or more relation instances, whose arguments may overlap.

-The work of \newcite{Christopoulou2018} is similar, but they start from tagged entities in a text fragment.
-They avoid using external tools such as dependency parsers in establishing which entities are connected.
-Instead, they encode the complete entity graph, including the semantic entity types and their relative positions. \citeauthor{Christopoulou2018} combine the representation of a pair of entities with a representation of its context, and with an aggregated representation of the walks of length at most $k$ between the two entities in the sentence's directed entity graph.